seb-eis/Mocassin/docs/userguide-md/transition-model.md

 4. (Optional) Activate the 'association/dissociation' flag if this behavior is required
 5. Define a Kinetic transition using the created chain and define a reference path for the migration where the position stability of targeted positions is *stable, stable, unstable, stable, stable*

-**Warning:** It should be kept in mind that 'association/dissociation' is defined in the context of the abstract, linearized state change chain object rather than the 3D binding geometry.
-That is, depending on how the order of the binding positions is chosen, the behavior in 3D space can be inverted as shown in (9).
+**Warning:** It should be kept in mind that 'association/dissociation' or 'unidirectional' movement of the vehicle depends on how the order of the binding positions is chosen.
+Thus, the behavior in 3D space can be influenced as shown in (9).

 $$
 \begin{aligned}